-Privacy of Student Records (FERPA)
+Annual Notification of Student Privacy (FERPA)

-- The right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that the Act and regulations in this part authorize disclosure without consent such as University officials with legitimate educational interest.
+- The right to consent to disclosures of personally identifiable information contained in their education records, except to the extent that the Act and regulations in this part authorize disclosure without consent such as University officials with legitimate educational interest.

 - Student name